DioxusLabs/taffy/README.md

 Benchmarks build on the same infrastructure as testing, and actually benchmarks are automatically generated from test fixtures just like tests.
 Run `cargo bench` to run benchmarks locally.

-## Relationship to Yoga

-[Yoga](https://www.yogalayout.com) is a cross-platform implementation of Flexbox written in C.
-Yoga is a fantastic project but has some fundamental issues which we hope to resolve.
-Compared to Yoga we aim to have a stronger adherence to web standards, a flexible architecture eventually supporting multiple layout algorithms, and future performance improvements including multi-threaded layout.
-In addition to this we aim to use a safer language with a more modern codebase.